Bastian: Unicorns. They were unicorns.

 - A few parents in Bakuman。 dislike their children getting involved in manga for various reasons, such as Mashiro's mother (out of the belief that she doesn't think he could succeed, and the death of her brother-in-law mangaka doesn't help either), and Shiratori's mother (who dislikes manga and thinks it would bring harm to the Shiratori family reputation).

 - In Digimon Adventure 02, it's revealed that as children, Cody's father and Owikawa were aware of the digital world and dreamed of going there one day.
-Cody's grandfather, unaware that the digital world was real, thought this was unrealistic obsession and ordered it to stop.
+Cody's grandfather, unaware that the digital world was real, thought this was an unrealistic obsession and ordered it to stop.

 - In One Piece, Sanji's father, Vinsmoke Judge, detests Sanji's desire to be a chef, as the old man is obsessed with status and considers cooking a form of servitude.
 This seems to have only fueled Sanji's passion even further.
 He gets so fed up with his son feeding other people and random animals that he locks Sanji up in a dungeon so Judge can forget Sanji even exists.